-(1) Includes 187,139 replacement awards issued in connection with the acquisition of the Broadcom Wireless Connectivity Business and 17,216 replacement awards issued in connection with the acquisition of DisplayLink.
+- Includes 187.139 replacement awards issued in connection with the acquisition of the Broadcom.
+Inc. Wireless Connectivity Business and (1) 17,216 replacement awards issued in connection with the acquisition of DisplayLink Corp. - Includes 58,851 replacement awards issued in connection with the acquisition of DSP Group, Inc. (2)

-We currently anticipate that the shares requested, when combined with reserves currently available under the 2019 Incentive Plan, will provide flexibility for us to make grants in the ordinary course of business for approximately two to three years.
+We currently anticipate that the shares requested, when combined with reserves currently available under the 2019 Incentive Plan, will provide flexibility for us to make grants in the ordinary course of business for approximately one to two years.
 However, this is only an estimate, in our judgment, based on current circumstances.
 The total number of shares that are subject to our award grants in any one year or from year-to-year may change based on a number of variables, including, without limitation, the value of our common stock (since higher share prices generally require that fewer shares be issued to produce awards of the same grant date fair value), changes in competitors' compensation practices or changes in compensation practices in the market generally, changes in the number of employees, changes in the number of directors and officers, whether and the extent to which vesting conditions applicable to equity-based awards are satisfied, acquisition activity and the need to grant awards to new employees in connection with acquisitions, the need to attract, retain and incentivize key talent, the type of awards we grant, and how we choose to balance total compensation between cash and equity-based awards.